psf/black/docs/compatible_configs.md

 </details>

-## flake8
+## Flake8

-[flake8](https://pypi.org/p/flake8/) is a code linter.
-It warns you of syntax errors, possible bugs, stylistic errors, etc. For the most part, flake8 follows [PEP 8](https://www.python.org/dev/peps/pep-0008/) when warning about stylistic errors.
+[Flake8](https://pypi.org/p/flake8/) is a code linter.
+It warns you of syntax errors, possible bugs, stylistic errors, etc. For the most part, Flake8 follows [PEP 8](https://www.python.org/dev/peps/pep-0008/) when warning about stylistic errors.
-Except, there are a few deviations that cause incompatiblities with _Black_.
+There are a few deviations that cause incompatibilities with _Black_.

 ### Configuration